ProprioCS/Provia.Documents/Permissions Management.md

 ## Overview

-The NetSuite Permissions System is designed to provide a flexible and scalable solution for managing user permissions within the Orion suite.
+The NetSuite Permissions System is designed to provide a flexible and scalable solution for managing user permissions within the Provia suite.
 This system leverages NetSuite's custom records and fields to store permission data, with a RESTlet endpoint providing seamless access to permission information for both frontend React applications and NetSuite implementations.

 The system enables granular control over feature access, including Smart Table functionality, Miller-Knoll quote tool integration, and order manager capabilities.
 By centralizing permission management and providing a consistent access mechanism, the system ensures secure and efficient permission handling across the platform.